m-k-wsa/WSA/README.txt

 This is the weakly hard analysis for the automotive application in [].

-To check a m-K property for this system:
+To check the m-K property for this system:
 ./src/wsa-shared-resources-demo m K